< Back to the Polytechnique Montréal portal

 Forecasting future needs and optimal allocation of medical residency positions: the Emilia-Romagna Region case study

-Francesca Senese, Paolo Tubertini, Angelina Mazzocchetti, Andrea Lodi, Corrado Ruozi et Roberto Grilli
+Francesca Senese, Paolo Tubertini, Angelina Mazzocchetti, Andrea Lodi, Corrado Ruozi and Roberto Grilli

 [img]